Japan–Mongolia relations: Post World War II

+Prime minister Dumaagiin Sodnom shaking hands with prime minister Toshiki Kaifu during state visit to Japan in March 1990.

 Relations improved following 1990 Democratic Revolution in Mongolia, whereupon Sousuke Uno's visit in April 1989 and Toshiki Kaifu's visit to Mongolia in August 1991, following the visit by Dumaagiin Sodnom to Japan in March 1990, became the first visits to Mongolia by a non-Eastern Bloc minister and prime minister, respectively.

+21st century

+Prime minister Shinzo Abe with president Tsakhiagiin Elbegdorj during his first state visit to Ulaanbaatar, Mongolia, 30 March 2013; Abe visited the country on three separate occasions.

 In 2008, the Japan Bank for International Cooperation financed a loan for the government of Mongolia to build a new international airport for Ulaanbaatar to replace Buyant-Ukhaa International Airport.
-The newChinggis Khaan International Airport and opened in 4 July 2021.
+The new Chinggis Khaan International Airport and opened on 4 July 2021.

-In 31 January 2025, it was announced that Emperor Naruhito and Empress Masako of Japan would pay a state visit to Mongolia in early July at the invitation of President Ukhnaagiin Khürelsükh.
+On 31 January 2025, it was announced that Emperor Naruhito and Empress Masako of Japan would pay a state visit to Mongolia in early July at the invitation of President Ukhnaagiin Khürelsükh.
 The visit, held from 6-13 July 2025, marked the first official visit to Mongolia by a reigning Japanese imperial couple.